Considering a side hustle as an Instacart driver?

 Ever feel like driving wouldn’t be so bad if it weren’t for other drivers?

-Imagine having to try and delivery groceries on time and having to deal with traffic jams and bad drivers.
+Imagine having to try and deliver groceries on time and having to deal with traffic jams and bad drivers.
 Since Shoppers are paid by the gig, not by the hour, every minute spent stuck in traffic is money you’re not making.

 4. Tech Trouble with the Instacart App